Who can use Marshall Academic Resources?

 What is "Cracking the Core"?

-Cracking the Core is a 2-hour workshop recommended by faculty and designed by Peer Academic Leaders to review essential math concepts necessary for success in ECON 351 (Microeconomics for Business).
-This event occurs once per year, typically in the fall semester during the second week of classes.
+Cracking the Core is a workshop recommended by faculty and designed by Peer Academic Leaders to review essential math concepts and best practices necessary for success in ECON 351x (Microeconomics for Business) and BUAD 310 (Business Statistics).

 What kind of assistance is available?

 Core Review Sessions are offered in a group format and are designed to review and discuss content covered in the previous week and/or the current week.
 Sessions are on a drop-in basis between the hours offered.
 You do not need to make an appointment, but you do need to check in for each session.
 For Fall 2021, all Core Review Sessions will be held in-person, with the exception of ECON 351 which will be in Hybrid.
 Please refer to the schedule for in-person and Zoom dates.

 Our Peer Academic Leaders are current Marshall students who have a strong desire to help their peers succeed academically.
 PALs have earned an A in the course they review.
 They have been trained to effectively lead group review sessions.

 Can I attend Core Review Sessions instead of attending class?

 This program is NOT a substitute for or the equivalent of faculty instruction.
 PALs are not faculty members or TAs.
 Attendees are expected to prepare for Core Review Sessions by attending class, completing assigned readings, and taking lecture notes.